-Here, I can whole-heartedly recommend BearHill Husky Tours, a family run husky kennel where everything is done for the betterment of the dogs, the staff and the environment – all of which result in a greater visitor experience.
+Here, I can whole-heartedly recommend BearHill Husky Tours, a family-run husky kennel where everything is done for the betterment of the dogs, the staff, and the environment – all of which result in more fabulous visitor experience.

 For more information on their Philosophy and Ethics on old dogs, puppies and population see their clear and transparent website.

-This is a man that loves dogs and learning about them, with every fibre of his being.
-He can – and will – talk for hours about the intricacies of dog training, the history of huskies, breeding and their nutrition, so if nothing else you will leave here with a Ph.D. in huskyology.
+This is a man that loves dogs and learning about them, with every fiber of his being.
+He can – and will – talk for hours about the intricacies of dog training, the history of huskies, breeding, and their nutrition, so if nothing else, you will leave here with a Ph.D. in huskyology.

 Located only a 15 minute walk out of Rovaniemi across the iconic Jätkänkynttilä, or Lumberjack Candle Bridge is Ounasvaara.
 Sure, it is not the biggest or the highest hill in Lapland, but it surely is the most cherished by locals who flock here in all seasons thanks to its extensive network of trails perfectly suited for running, cross-country skiing, nature admiring and mountain biking

-The local sports centre Santasport is a good place to stay with a large pool if you want to go swimming or – more importantly – an extensive range of rental services for basically every outdoor activity you might want to try.
-Mountain bikes, cross-country skis, snowshoes or e-fat bikes.
-You name it and Santasport can probably sort you out.
+The local sports center Santasport is an excellent place to stay with a large pool if you want to go swimming or – more importantly – an extensive range of rental services for basically every outdoor activity you might want to try.
+Mountain bikes, cross-country skis, snowshoes, or e-fat bikes.
+You name it, and Santasport can probably sort you out.

 And you somehow thought skiing wasn’t going to feature as one of the things to do in Lapland!
 As if!